During the warmer weather, many horse owners may consider turning their equines out to grass for the spring and summer months.

 During the summer lighter coloured horses and those with pale areas on the face are particularly prone to sunburn, particularly around the nose and mouth, and this can be prevented by applying an equine sun cream at the beginning of each day.

-Horses and ponies are also much bothered by flies during the summer and although their manes and tails and those of other horses nearby are put to use in flicking away flies, fly rugs and/or fly repellents applied daily provide effective relief.
+Horses and ponies are also bothered by flies during the summer and although their manes and tails are put to use in flicking away flies, fly rugs and/or fly repellents can be applied daily to provide effective relief.